owenmcfadden2/RecipeAnalysis/README.md

 By: Owen McFadden and David Goldstein

 ## Introduction
 For our project, we wanted to dive into how protein content relates to the rating of different recipes.
-Protein is one of the most important parts of our diets, contributing to everything our body does, and yet a lot of the time is overlooked by many people.
-It’s beyond important for human development and maintenance that you get your recommended daily protein intake.

 To begin, here is a brief introduction of the datasets we’re working with, “RAW_recipes.csv” and “interactions.csv”
 * RAW_recipes has 83782 rows each of which represents a recipe, and 12 columns: